 But, a 2013 study conducted by Edge Rank Checker found that hashtags reduce the organic reach (at least for pages with more than 10,000 fans).

-The takeaway is to experiment with relevant hashtags.
-Track your results to find out if they work in your industry and for your audience.
+The takeaway for a business owner is to experiment with relevant hashtags.
+Track your results to find out if they work in your industry and for your audience and provide valuable content.

 Ian from Razor Social is spot on with his advise to not hashtag everything.